simone-angioni/midi/README.md

 ## Project Structure

-The project is divided in three main parts: Midi_processing (or utilities), Classification and Generation.
+The project is divided in three main parts:
+- Midi_processing (or utilities)
+- Classification
+- Generation.
 The dataset folder has the three different MIDI databases containing the MIDI files employed in the project in zip file.

 ### Midi Processing or Utilities